kentfrazier/Exhibitionist/README.md

 to see the views on any system that has the library installed.
 But you need to be **running** the code, It's a dependency like any other.
-So, for example a service like [nbviewer](http://nbviewer.ipython.org/), won't generally work. afaict, that's no different from the sitution with interactive visualizations in IPython.
+So, for example a service like [nbviewer](http://nbviewer.ipython.org/), won't generally work. afaict, that's no different from the situation with interactive visualizations in IPython.

-It should be possible to use phantomJS to screen-capture images of dynamic views and, but that's not realy something that belongs in exhibitionist.
+It should be possible to use phantomJS to screen-capture images of dynamic views, but that's not really something that belongs in exhibitionist.
 Cool idea, though.

 **Doesn't having multiple threads create Thread-Safety issues?**